Helpful tips for planning your Baker County Adventure. Getting here and getting around.

 Winter in the mountains often means snow, and some back roads may close seasonally or require higher ground clearance.
 It's always a good idea to check with the locals before venturing off the beaten path.

 GPS and cell service will be spotty or non existent in parts of Baker County, and your navigation devices may direct you to some roads that may not be suitable for passenger cars, so we also recommend traveling with a good old fashioned paper Oregon State road map just in case.
-You can pick up an Oregon map at any visitor information center or just click Here.
+You can pick up an Oregon map at the Baker County visitor (490 Campbell Street, Baker City) center or just click Here.